drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 1. 2-way mirror vdevs
 2. 3-way mirror vdevs
-3. raidz1 vdevs
+3. Raidz1 vdevs
-4. raidz2 vdevs
+4. Raidz2 vdevs
-5. raidz3 vdevs
+5. Raidz3 vdevs

 ## Decision

-Use 2-way mirror vdevs to create a ZFS pool for media storage.
+Use a pool of 2-way mirror vdevs.

 ## Effects

-Faster reads than RAID-Z because reading blocks can be parallelized across disks.
-I can buy disks that prioritize reliability over speed because of this speed boost.

-Similar write speed as RAID-Z for small files, slower for large files.
+Faster read throughput and IOPS than RAID-Z.

+Slower write throughput than RAID-Z.

-Less intense resilvers than RAID-Z.
+Less data transfer during resilvers than RAID-Z.

-I don't have to worry about the complexities of RAID-Z.
+Less complex than RAID-Z.

+More flexible than RAID-Z.
-Expanding drive size in a mirror vdev or adding a mirror vdev to the pool only requires buying two new disks at a time.
+In particular, expanding storage only requires buying two new drives at a time.
-RAID-Z would require buying larger batches of disks.

-Lower CPU burden than RAID-Z because the CPU doesn't have to calculate parity bits.
+No CPU load from calculating parity information.

-50% storage efficiency.
+50% storage efficiency, worse than RAID-Z.

-I should buy drives that have similar performance characteristics to avoid throttling a high-performance disk, and similar storage capacities to avoid wasting extra space in the larger drives.

 ## Assessment